So EVERY child can reach their full potential

-The Florida Center Training Institute is a program of The Florida Center for Early Childhood, a leading provider of therapeutic services, early education, and healthy development for children for over 40 years.
+The Florida Center Training Institute is a division of The Florida Center for Early Childhood, a leading provider of therapeutic services, early education, and healthy development for children for over 40 years.

 The Florida Center Training Institute has enlisted a team of leaders and learners to help professionals, educators, parents and caregivers provide the best for our children and their future.

 A division of The Florida Center for Early Childhood, the Training Institute instructors are exceptionally skilled practitioners who implement and maintain the highest of industry standards at work and in the classroom.
 They manage early childhood programs offered by The Florida Center including the state’s only Fetal Alcohol Spectrum Disorder Clinic.
 Their work is hands-on, and we are grateful to have an opportunity to share their vast experience and knowledge with you in order to help all children reach their full potential.

 Dr. Kristie Skoglund

 Chief Executive Officer